apiato/apiato/docs/_docs/C.features/user-registration.md

 }
 ```

-Note: By default every registered user will have a Personal Access Token (the Token name is the user Email).
-All these Access Tokens will be linked to a default Client of type Personal.
+Note: After registration you will have to send another call to `http://api.poms.dev/v1/oauth/token` inrodre to get the user access token.

 ### Register users by Social Account